This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 Cleaning the kneading blade is important.
 Is your bread no longer rising like it used to?
 The problem could be your kneading blade.
-Make sure you clean it properly after each and every loaf you make.
+Make sure you clean it properly after every loaf you make.

 Most machines offer removable kneading blades.
-The outer surface with its non-stick finish will clean up easily.
+The outer surface, with its non-stick finish, will clean up easily.